 • Jan 15th - Feb 15th: Entries are screened, read and assessed, and shortlist is identified.

-• Mid-Feb: Shortlist is announced.
+• Mid-Feb: Shortlist sent to judges.

 • Feb - March: Judging process for overall winners begins.

 • Late March: Winners and runners up are announced and prizes awarded.

 Will you send feedback on my submission?

 No, unfortunately we cannot provide feedback to entries thatare not shortlisted.
 Shortlisted pieces will receive direct feedback and commentary from the chair.
 The decisions of the judges will be final and no correspondence will be entered into relating to this final decision.